checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/coding/IllegalMethodCall.md

     <span class="proptype"><a href="http://checkstyle.sourceforge.net/property_types.html#stringSet">StringSet</a></span></dt>
 <dd><span class="propdesc">Comma-separated list of method call qualifiers which indicate that a call should be excluded.
         For example, if the call was <code>JAXBContext.newInstance();</code>, then <code>JAXBContext</code>
-        is the qualifier (anything that comes before the dot).
-In other words, method calls with one of the qualifiers listed here are <i>not</i> illegal.</span>
+        is the qualifier (the part of the full identifier that comes before the dot).
+In other words, method calls with one of the qualifiers listed here are <i>not</i> illegal.
+Note that only identifiers can be used here, not expressions.
+Also, type arguments are ignored: For example, <code>Foo.&lt;String&gt;legalMethod(arg)</code>
+        has the qualifier <code>Foo</code>.</span>
     <span class="propdefault">none</span></dd>
 </dl>